This article contains the following topics:

 Tip: Users with a paid plan can view their sloped ceilings in Live 3D, by clicking the 3D button in the top toolbar.

 Live 3D Floor Plan example

 Top Tips about Sloped Ceilings

-- All walls and dividers that are used to specify the ceiling heights must be drawn in exactly 90 degrees.
+- All walls and dividers used to specify the ceiling heights must be drawn at precisely 90 degrees.

-- It’s best to set ceiling heights on outside walls (after you have drawn all of the outside walls) before you start drawing your inside walls.
+- It’s best to set ceiling heights on outside walls (after drawing all the exterior walls) before drawing your inside walls.